Hendricks Head Lighthouse

 Maine Experience Guide Service

-For those who prefer private chartered tours for a small group or for families, join Captain Jay Farris and his crew as they provide personal lighthouse tours to nine lighthouses in the Boothbay and Kennebec River regions, including Hendircks Head Light.
-There is also an extended tour of 11 lighthouses, depending on weather conditions and time constraints.
-Captain Jay will take you to these beacons by boat, or you can hike to some.
-Narrated tours allow you to possibly view seals, porpoises, many marine birds, bald eagles, lobstermen working, fishing villages, whales, an old War of 1812 fort, 3 historic rivers, beaches, and some coastal islands.
+For those who prefer private chartered tours for a small group or for families, join Captain Jay Farris and his crew as they provide personal lighthouse tours for up to eleven lighthouses in the Boothbay and Kennebec River regions, including Hendircks Head Light.
+You can view these beacons along with local scenery and wildlife by boat, or even hike to some.

 Captain Jay Farris